Capstone-Projects-2025-Spring/project-003-story-builder-team-1/documentation/docs/requirements/features-and-requirements.md

   - Users will be able to revert to a previous progress point or quickly train another agent with existing data.

 - Users will be able to directly edit drafts.
+  - Users can also edit previous drafts from an earlier point in the drafting process

 - User account data and Agent writing progress will all be stored in a database.
   - Users can decide which writing drafts to save, and which to discard.